coxmediagroup/uidev-assignment/README.md

 ####Bootstrap framework

-Your webpage will support the following breakpoints.
-Make sure your page displays content correctly (as indicated in the mockups) at these breakpoints.
+Your webpage will support the four breakpoints indicated in the mockups.

-- 1284px wide
-- 1024px wide
-- 768px wide
-- 480px wide

 ####Design attributes